 1961: The Beatles played their first gig in the south of England at the Palais Ballroom in Aldershot, Hampshire.
-Billed as a “Liverpool v London Battle of the Bands” featuring The Beatles and the London group Ivor Jay and the Jaywalkers, promoter Sam Leach, who was unaware that Aldershot was 37 miles from London, bungled promoting the event.
+Billed as a “Liverpool v London Battle of the Bands” featuring The Beatles and the London group Ivor Jay and the Jaywalkers, promoter Sam Leach, who was unaware that Aldershot was thirty-seven miles from London, bungled promoting the event.
 Only eighteen people turned up and Ivor Jay and the Jaywalkers failed to show.
 Afterwards the group drank bottles of brown ale, played football on the dance floor, and were otherwise rambunctious.
-A neighbor called the police, and when the Beatles emerged from the venue, several police vehicles were waiting, and the band was told to leave and never return to the town.
+A neighbor called the police, and when the Beatles emerged from the venue, several police vehicles were waiting.
+The band was told to leave and never return to the town.
 They then drove to London and played an impromptu set at the Blue Gardenia Club in Soho early the following morning.

 1962: Motown Records released The Supremes’ debut album, Meet the Supremes.